madtrick/piwpew-bot/README.md

 ## Game

-Pewpew is a game where bots, coded by you or others, fight agains each other.
+Pewpew is a game where bots, coded by you and others, fight agains each other.
 The game dynamics are quite simple:

 1. Your bot registers in the game.
 This is automatically done for you by the framework.
 2. The game engine notifies the bot when the game starts.
 3. Your bot sends requests to the game engine.
 Requests can be: move forward, move backward, shoot, etc.
-4. The game engine takes all the requests received in one tick, calculates the new game state, evaluates the requests with these new state and sends the appropiate responses.
+4. The game engine takes all the requests received from the different players in one tick, evaluates the requests in the current game state and sends the appropiate responses and notifications.
-5. The bot receives the response and decides what to do next.
+5. Your bot receives the response and decides what to do next.

 Steps 1 and 2 happen only once per game.
 3, 4 and 5 repeat until the game ends or your bot is destroyed.